english-bridge-union/bridge-diagram/README.md

 After that, simply enter the auction in the order that it happens. `p` or `-` means PASS, `x` means DOUBLE and `r` means REDOUBLE.
 A `/` means ALL PASS.
 No-Trumps are `n`, not 'nt'.

 Finally, a `}` terminates the bidding diagram.

+## Extending it

+### If you don't like the language

+Perhaps you don't want to start a bidding diagram with `{d`, or you want to add support for highlighting the opening lead.
+You'll need to edit the parser grammar to do this.
+The parser was built using PEG.js, and the simplest way to generate your own is to use [the tool on their website](https://pegjs.org/online).
+Take the contents of the grammar.txt file and copy that into the tool.
+You can then edit it, test it and compile a new version from there.

+### If you don't like the layout

+If you want a fixed-width font, or a border around the bidding diagram, you'll need to edit the CSS file.
+It was generated with Sass, which is much easier to edit, so we've made that file available too.

+### If you don't like the compass image

+The compass image is an SVG graphic, and to change it you'll need to edit the grammar (see above).
+All the code for the compass is contained in the drawCompass function, so that should be all you have to edit.

+## Compatibility

+This uses CSS Grid, so probably won't work on Internet Explorer.